Demystifying GIS: Unlocking the Power of Location

 But GIS is more than just viewing and overlaying data.
 For example, by correlating the appropriate information, we can see if a new location for a factory is at risk of flood, hurricanes, earthquakes, and other natural catastrophes.
 These types of analysis support informed decision-making and help businesses assess risks.

-GIS can be specifically adapted and used in areas including:
+GIS can be specifically adapted and used in areas including

 - Business